 people who are interested in Monero will be able to earn their first little bit of Monero by participating in the mining process.
 This is a major marketing win, as it distributes Monero to the broadest possible number of participants to fuel their enthusiasm.

 When transactions are announced to the Monero or Bitcoin networks, they appear as part of a ‘block’.

 Monero blocks are produced on average every 2 minutes, and Bitcoin blocks are produced on average every 10 minutes.
-Blocks have a maximum
+Bitcoin blocks have a maximum

-you will have to increase the transaction fees that you pay to the network.
+you will have to increase the transaction fees that you pay to the Bitcoin network.

-Monero has been designed from the beginning to have an automatically adaptive block size limit, which means it will automatically be able
+Monero, however, has been designed to have an automatically adaptive block size limit.
+This means it will automatically be able

 3. An impressive integration of the ‘invisible internet project’ I2P layer into Monero is in development